MEDIC ST 1102B - Clinical Practice I Part 2

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students will be required to attend weekly 2 hour tutorials in the clinical skills laboratory.
 Students will also be expected to assimilate learning from the Medical Personal and Professional Development tutorials, Case-based Learning tutorials and the didactic lectures provided throughout the course, as well as and directed and self-directed study and translate this learning to the weekly tutorials and required assignments.
 In Years 1-3, the standard total student workload for 24 units is 48 hours a week.

 Learning Activities SummaryStudents will be required to attend weekly 2 hour tutorials in the clinical skills laboratory.
-You will be given the learning objectives and the guidelines to be developed the week prior to the tutorial.
-This means that prior reading is compulsory.
-You will also required to develop a Portfolio of Clinical Guidelines.
+You will be given the learning objectives and any pre-session work 7 days prior to the session.
+This means that pre session reading is compulsory.
 Each few weeks a different body system will be covered.
-Within the few weeks students will work through History Taking (HT), Physical Examination (PE), the relationship between HT and PE.
+Within the weeks students will work through History Taking (HT), Physical Examination (PE), the relationship between HT and PE.
 Students will work with a tutor and Standardised Patients.
-There will be additional skills to be learnt – such as Blood Pressure – and these will also be assessable throughout the year, and in the end of year CS Practical Exam, the OSCE (observed structured clinical examination).

 Specific Course RequirementsStudents must meet the requirements set out in the letter of offer.
 It is an MBBS entry requirement to obtain a valid first aid certificate.
 As a medical student you will be registered with the Medical Board of Australia.
 All commencing students in Medicine, Dentistry, Oral Health and Nursing will be required to obtain a satisfactory criminal history clearance (CHC).
 Information on acquiring the clearance is outlined in the letter of offer.